xcore/sc_usb_device/module_usb_device/doc_design_guide/hid_example.rst

 ``XUD_Manager()`` being different.

 The full source for this demo is released as the ``HID Class USB Device Demo`` available through the XMOS xTIMEcomposer tool.
-The tool can be downloaded free from www.xmos.com.
+The tool can be downloaded from ``www.xmos.com``.

 Declarations
 ------------